p10rahulm/academic-paper-writing/README.md

 ## 2. What constitutes an Article or an Academic Paper

+### What is the paper about

+- Will it pass the so what test?
+  - What will change in the way academics see the field?
+  - What will i bring to the table that hasn't been said before in those terms
+  - The literature survey is super important to answer this question, does it say anything that hasn't been said before
+- Who should i discuss with so that my paper is relevant
+- Identify a colleague who can help you position the work in the terms chosen -  by yourself, by the journal, by your community
+- What kind of paper do you want to write?
+Emperical?
+Theoretical?
+For example do you wnat to publish is Harvard Business Review or Industrial and Corporate change?
+- Thus the task of delimiting the paper has two goals
+  - Building a coherent reasoning throughout the paper
+  - Position the paper within the field

+#### Exercise
+- Discuss the main idea for your paper in 30 words in keeping with the following steps:
+  - Step 1: Is the contribution of your paper theoretical, empirical, or methodological?
+  - Step 2: Regardless of the type of contribution your paper will make, it should fit the type of paper the journal is seeking.
+To understand the type of paper the journal is seeking, select some similar papers that have been published in is journal, and identify the problem raised in each paper.
+  - Step 3: Check to make sure that the problem you raise in your own paper is coherent with those previously published.

 ## Structure of an academic paper
 - Title
 - Abstract